 Vendors collect non-Remy hair from the floors of salons or temples.
-This hair is mixed together from different donors and contains some short hairs mixed with longer hairs.
+This hair is mixed together from different donors and contains some short hairs mixed with longer hair.

-Private Label Extensions offers some products with a bamboo steam process for their virgin hair while products like the Indian Hair and Vietnamese hair are strictly raw..
+Private Label Extensions offer some products with a bamboo steam process for their virgin hair, while products like the Indian Hair and Vietnamese hair are strictly raw..
 Steam processed means that the hair has been treated with hot water vapor to create a consistent curl pattern.

 Remy Hair Myths

 - Costs thousands of dollars

 - Remy hair is mono-directional, with cuticles traveling in one direction

 While Remy hair is considered a high-quality grade of hair, it is not the best, nor the worst.

 Remy hair can come at all quality levels.
 Some vendors mix their low-quality non-Remy hair with synthetic fiber, and there is also top-grade Remy hair that is soft, silky, and can even be colored.
 It is best to purchase from a reputable source to avoid purchasing low-quality, non-Remy hair.